Post & Dowel

 Benefits of Post and Dowel Fencing?

-If you are a contractor and are working with a homeowner to choose the perfect fence for their home post and dowel would be a great option.
-The main purpose of a fence is to add security and boundary to your home.
+If you are a contractor and are working with a homeowner to choose the perfect fence for their home, post and dowel would be a great option.
+The main purpose of a fence is to add security and boundaries to your home.
 Post and dowel fencing does a great job at providing your clients land with security but it is important to remember that post and dowel fencing is not like privacy fencing where you can’t see in or out.
 That can be a big deciding factor in a fence style for their home so make sure you talk about the wants for your clients.

 Two of the biggest perks to the post and dowel fence style is the ability to keep it so affordable and within a budget while being so easy to install and take care of.
 Most homeowners want a fence style that they don’t have to worry about once it is installed and post and dowel are perfect for that.